pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-kafka.md

     -detect-interval int
         the interval of detecting Pump's status from PD (default 10, unit: second) -disable-dispatch
-        whether to disable dispatching sqls in a single binlog; if you set the value to true, it is restored into a single transaction to synchronize in the order of each binlog (If the downstream service type is "mysql", set the value to false)
+        whether to disable dispatching sqls in a single binlog; if you set the value to true, it is restored into a single transaction to replicate in the order of each binlog (If the downstream service type is "mysql", set the value to false)
     -ignore-schemas string
         the DB filtering list (default "INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test"); does not support the rename DDL operation on the table of ignore schemas
     -initial-commit-ts (default 0)